Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/DOCS.md

 ### Option: `Segmentation Supported`
 Segmentation type of the add-on.
 Recommended to leave on SegmentedBoth for the best compatibility.

+### Network port: `80/TCP`
+Port which the integration should connect to.
+If you leave this empty, the integration should connect to port 8099.

+### Network port: `47808/UDP`
+BACnet/IP port.
+The add-on seems to work if you leave this empty.
+Feel free to set it to empty if opening it causes issues.

 ## Problems